ONE EPIC 4WD ADVENTURE THROUGH ONE OF THE LAST TRUE WILDERNESS AREAS ON EARTH.

 Your destination, Bell Gorge, is considered to be one of the Kimberley’s most spectacular attractions, with a cascading 100-metre waterfall, inviting swimming pools and breathtaking cliff-top views.

-Camp under the clear Kimberley night skies at Bell Gorge campsite, or travel a little further to Mount Hart Homestead.
+Camp under the clear Kimberley night skies at Silent Grove campsite, or travel a little further to Mount Hart Homestead.

-Here, you can stay at the heritage homestead or campsite with amenity block – it’s a good base for exploring the bushwalking and canoeing trails of King Leopold Range Conservation Park.
+Both offer showers, flushing toilets and drinking water, however Mount Hart offers more comfort in the heritage homestead - they are a good base for exploring the bushwalking and canoeing trails of King Leopold Range Conservation Park.

 Take the short drive to Galvans Gorge for a short bushwalk to spectacular granite outcrops and lily-filled waterways.